Canada’s Stockholm syndrome

 That was ill-considered, not just because the subsidies were a costly and wasteful attempt by the NDP to bribe Albertans with their own money, but also because it put Crothers and Dickinson in bed with a foreign-funded group dedicated to wrecking the Canadian energy sector.
 But Crothers and Dickinson were not alone.
 Over the years, before the Pembina Institute stopped publicly listing its benefactors, the energy companies listed as supporters or clients of Pembina read like a who’s who of the Calgary energy patch: Suncor, EnCana, Imperial Oil, Cenovus, Talisman, Alberta Oilsands Inc., Precision Drilling, Statoil, and TransCanada Pipelines.

-As recently as June of this year, Williams still appeared to be onside with the people and the ideology opposed to the business he runs for the benefit of his shareholders, as when Williams characterized those who disagree with current government policy on carbon dioxide emissions and carbon taxes as deniers of the science of climate change.
+I grant that some of those relationships are historical, and finished.
+But as recently as June of this year, Williams still appeared to be onside with the people and the ideology opposed to the business he runs for the benefit of his shareholders, as when Williams characterized those who disagree with current government policy on carbon dioxide emissions and carbon taxes as deniers of the science of climate change.
 (Some are, but certainly not all, and not this author: I favour longer-term remedies including technological change over artificial halts to existing energy usage.)

 Three months later the Suncor CEO informed investors in New York that Suncor will not sanction further expansion of crude oil production in Canada until it becomes clear when pipelines will be built.
 “There is clearly a question of confidence in Canada,” he said.
 Indeed there is and Williams contributed to it.